Welcome to our Peculiar Pet Facts series, where we investigate the oddities of our pets and explore the science behind them.

 The main language that dogs use to “talk” to each other is body language.
+Dog communication is often physical.
 Dogs who are happy and playful will have loose and relaxed postures and movements, whereas dogs who are standing at their full height with straight front legs and leaning forward are projecting dominance and possible aggression.
 A dog’s facial expressions can also tell other dogs how they’re feeling.
 We listed what some of these facial cues may mean in this post.

 A dog’s tail can help convey its friend or foe feelings toward other dogs.
 If their tail is slightly raised and giving a great big wag, they’re excited and happy.
 A stressed and concerned dog will likely have their tail tucked between their legs.
 And if you see a dog with a stiff tall tail that’s doing quick wags, and their other body language is matching this sign of aggression, it’s time for your dog (and you) to back away.

-Dogs may not use the same methods to “talk” to each other as humans, but they can use woofs, wags and whiffs to communicate with other dogs.
+Dogs may not use the same methods to “talk” to each other as humans, but dogs can talk to each other using woofs, wags and whiffs to communicate.
 We can also use these signs (except scent, of course) to try to understand what our dog might be telling us.
 But remember that every dog is different, and each sign needs to be read in context with the other signs and the situation.